 Gio is an Advisor and Entrepreneur, and is involved in Impact investing.
 Gio is committed to system change, investing to reduce inequalities and collaborating on many different projects supporting international partnership.

-“ Professionally the Dialogue Road Map has opened new paths for positive impact and i can take that into my work and create a better future for my myself, my family and the people around me “
+“ Professionally DRM has opened new paths for positive impact and I can take that into my work and create a better future for my myself, my family and the people around me“

 Cornelia grew up in the swiss mountains and now works in leadership within the hospitality sector.
 She is a partner and business founder and has a real passion for business.